Being a professional photographer means traveling and taking beautiful photos is what you do for a living, right?

-- sending timely responses to clients’ enquiries via email, phone, or social media,
+- Sending timely responses to clients’ inquiries via email, phone, or social media

-- organising your emails on a daily basis,
+- Organizing your emails on a daily basis

-Not all of the tasks listed above are typical secretarial work, but mostly day-to-day organisational tasks and business support a good professional Virtual Assistant will be comfortable with.
+Not all of the tasks listed above are typical secretarial work, but mostly day-to-day organizational tasks and business support a good professional Virtual Assistant will be comfortable with.

 So, why getting frustrated or burnt out when you can hire a trained Virtual Assistant and fully enjoy the creative part of your work?